Arijanet Muric: Short-time loan at NAC Breda and return from loan

 On 31 July 2018, Muric joined Eredivisie side NAC Breda, on a season-long loan.
 On 18 August 2018, he made his debut as a professional footballer in a 3–0 home win against De Graafschap after being named in the starting line-up.

-Four days after debut with NAC Breda, Manchester City recalled him from loan to replace injured goalkeeper Claudio Bravo as their second choice.
+Four days after debut with NAC Breda, Manchester City recalled Muric from loan to replace injured goalkeeper Claudio Bravo as their second choice.
 Three days later, he was named as a Manchester City substitute for the first time in a Premier League match against Wolverhampton Wanderers.
 His debut with Manchester City came on 25 September in the 2018–19 EFL Cup third round against Oxford United after being named in the starting line-up.

 Loan at Nottingham Forest

 On 9 July 2019, Muric joined EFL Championship side Nottingham Forest, on a season-long loan.
-On 3 August 2019, he made his debut in a 1–2 home defeat against West Bromwich Albion after being named in the starting line-up.
+On 3 August 2019, he made his debut in a 2–1 home defeat against West Bromwich Albion after being named in the starting line-up.
 Muric's loan move was unsuccessful, with him serving as second choice goalkeeper behind Brice Samba, and failing to connect with the rest of the Forest squad.

 Loan at Girona

 On 18 September 2020, Muric joined Segunda División side Girona, on a season-long loan.
-Eight days later, he made his debut in a 2–0 away defeat against Sporting de Gijón after being named in the starting line-up.
+Eight days later, he made his debut in a 2–0 away defeat against Sporting Gijón after being named in the starting line-up.